bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 ```

 ## Elements API
-Like native HTML elements, Bosonic elements expose an API: properties and methods that trigger various behaviours.
-In the `b-dialog` sample above, we used its `showModal()` method to open the dialog with an overlay.
+Like native HTML elements, Bosonic elements expose an API: properties and methods that trigger various behaviors.
+In the `b-dialog` sample above, we used the `showModal()` method to open the dialog with an overlay.
 Similarly, we could have used the `opened` property of the `b-collapsible` element to open it:
 ``` js
 var collapsible = document.querySelector('b-collapsible');
 collapsible.opened = true;